 On the 16th July 1974 Rita attended a garden party at Buckingham Palace with three other committee members.
 The event was held to celebrate the 150th anniversary of the RNLI.

-In 1975, Dorothy left school with 9 O levels and 3 A levels and went to study teacher training at Walsall College of Further Education where she obtained a B.Ed Degree.
+In 1975, Dorothy left school with 9 ‘O’ levels and 3 ‘A’ levels and went to study teacher training at Walsall College of Further Education where she obtained a B.Ed Degree.
 Dorothy went into teaching but stayed in the Wolverhampton area, initially returning to live at home before renting her own flat in the Merridale area of Wolverhampton.

 Also in 1975 the family suffered a major scare when Rosemary was rushed into hospital in Liverpool with pneumonia.
 This was a very stressful time but happily she survived.

-On the 14th January 1976 Rita and George became grandparents for the first time when Robert and Glynis produced a daughter, Heather Victoria Tame.
+In January 1976 Rita and George became grandparents for the first time when Robert and Glynis produced a daughter, Heather Victoria Tame.
 The birth of Heather meant that the well loved Alsatian dog, Heidi and various cats owned by Bob and Glynis, had to take a back seat in the household!

 In 1977, Mary left school and went to work for George Richens and Co.
 Accountants and Auditors in Wednesfield.

 Around this time, George retired from his job at the brewery.
 After a short illness, he had finished his employment there by serving drinks in the allowance bar, a job he enjoyed.
-He had also acquired his first nearly new car; an R registered green Datsun.
+He had also acquired his first ‘nearly new’ car; an ‘R’ registered green Datsun.

-John (Jigger) and Dorothy Proom in 1977 with Heather
+John (Jigger) and Dorothy Proom in 1977 with Heather Tame

-After the death of her parents, Rita and George began to take annual holidays in Devon and Cornwall and enjoyed many sunny weeks including visits to the Rushtons guesthouse in St. Ives.
+After the death of her parents, Rita and George began to take annual holidays in Devon and Cornwall and enjoyed many sunny weeks including visits to the Rushton’s guesthouse in St. Ives.
 The Rushtons had been neighbours in Lambert Road for many years and made them very welcome when they visited them in their new location.

 Rita and George later moved their summer holidays to Paignton as this was not so far to travel.
 They had many happy holidays at the Sandbanks Holiday Flats.